What are Comedogenic Ingredients in Skin Care Products?

 Do You Head Straight for Products Labeled Non-Comedogenic Or Non-Acnegenic if You Have Acne?

 If only it were that simple!
 Even the dermatology profession struggles with these labels.
 The potential for an ingredient to actually break you out is heavily impacted by the overall product formulation including the concentration, other ingredients in the product, proper usage, and how acne-prone your skin is.
 Infinite variables!

 Definitions and Perspective on Comedogenicity

 A comedogenic ingredient causes cells to stick together, causing a blackhead.
 The concept of skincare products causing blackheads started in the 1970s and 80s.
 Some of the first scientific studies happened on bunny ears and involved testing specific ingredients alone.
 Now humans are used.
 Testing is often done on the back and how the assessment is made varies.

-Acnegenic is a term used to indicate whether something can cause a general worsening of acne.
+Acnegenic is a term you will see used.
+It indicates whether something can cause a general worsening of acne.